larsjuhljensen/JensenLab/_pages/training_stringapp_cy3.8.md

 _How many clusters have at least 10 nodes?_

 We will work with the largest cluster in the network (it should be in the upper left corner).
 Select the nodes of this cluster by holding down the modifier key (Shift on Windows, Ctrl or Command on Mac) and then left-clicking and dragging to select multiple nodes.
-Then, create a new network by clicking on the **New Network from Selection (All Edges)** button.
+Then, create a new network by clicking on the **New Network from Selection (All Edges)** button or via the menu item **File → New Network → From Selected Nodes, All Edges**.

 <!-- [Select cluster](cycmd:filter create name="myfiltercluster1" json='{ "id" : "ColumnFilter", "parameters" : { "criterion" : [ 1, 1 ], "columnName" : "__mclCluster", "predicate" : "BETWEEN"} }'){: .btn .btn--cybrowser .btn--primary}
 [Create new network from selection](cycmd:network create excludeEdges=false nodeList=selected source=current){: .btn .btn--cybrowser .btn--primary}